RealityBending/InteroceptionScale/study2sona/docs/ethics/ethics.md

 The sequence always begins with the MINT questionnaire, followed by a trait questionnaire-disorder questionnaire or disorder-trait pairing.
 Subsequent rounds consist of one interoception questionnaire followed by a trait-disorder or disorder-trait pairing.
 All questionnaires, except the MINT, are randomised within their categories.

-Feedback & Debriefing
+**Feedback & Debriefing**.
 Participants will be asked if they enjoyed the survey and whether they have any thoughts they want to share.
 Lastly, a debriefing screen will appear with the aim of the survey explicit (e.g., validation of a new questionnaire) and more information regarding Interoception is given alongside a reminder that data is anonymised.

-Participants
+**Participants**.
 Participants will be recruited via convenience sampling (e.g., via social media), or via other recruitment platforms if available (e.g., SONA, Prolific).
 The samples from different methods of recruitment will be collected separately in case they are different (the incentive type - e.g., student credits - and amount - or lack thereof - will thus be known to mitigate its potential effect).As we aim at recruiting a diverse sample, there are no exclusion criteria.

-Risks

-There are no risks involved in this study.
+**Risks** There are no risks involved in this study.

 **Section A**